JanSharp/VRCItemSystem/notes.md

   - [ ] if it falls through the world it has to revert to some location
 - [x] drop held items when a client leaves
 - [ ] test instantiate performance of prefab asset vs existing game object instance
+- [ ] some way to attach items to a selection of bones, like hips, chest, legs, arms, feet, head.
+Something like that, maybe less than that
+- [ ] being attached to moving platforms can break bone attachment?
+Check the source of smart object sync for that